pjlast/heml/README.md

 ```

 Arguments need to be labelled arguments, and the final argument will be the contents of the component.

+Note that `contents` are rendered using the `<%raw= %>` tag.
+This outputs raw HTML instead of escaping the HTML first.

 You can also create components that don't take content by calling them with the self-closing tag: